Collection of Information

 Compensation.
-Directors shall not receive any salary for their services as Directors, except that by resolution of the Board a fee not to exceed seventy-five dollars ($75.00) and actual expenses of attendance, if any, for attending regular and special meetings of the Board of Directors in the service area of the Cooperative, may be allowed.
+Directors shall not receive any salary for their services as Directors, except that by resolution of the Board a fee not to exceed one hundred dollars ($100.00) and actual expenses of attendance, if any, for attending regular and special meetings of the Board of Directors in the service area of the Cooperative, may be allowed.
 A fee not to exceed one hundred fifty dollars ($150.00) a day and actual expenses of attendance, if any, for such meetings of the Board or Committees of the Board, or seminars, or other official Cooperative business, held or transacted away from the Cooperative office, may be allowed.
 Compensation for actual expenses incurred in operating personal automobiles on Cooperative business shall not exceed the current IRS authorized rate per mile.
 No Director shall receive compensation for serving the Cooperative in any other capacity, nor shall any close relative of a Director receive compensation for serving the Cooperative unless the payment and amount of compensation shall be specifically authorized by a vote of the Members, or the service by such Director or close relative shall have been certified by the Board as an emergency measure.

 MEETINGS OF DIRECTORS